sanogotech/PHP-Jenkins/README.md

 ## Installation

+NOTE: To Run this project you only require to run composer update in your jenkins shell before running ANT scirpt.

 Simply add a dependency on `sebastian/money` to your project's `composer.json` file if you use [Composer](http://getcomposer.org/) to manage the dependencies of your project.

 Here is a minimal example of a `composer.json` file that just defines a dependency on Money: